karthikjeeyar/cytoscape/README.md

-# cytoscape
+# cytoscape POC

-Cytoscape graph POC
+This is a cytoscape POC project for network graph.